UoB-COMSM0166/2026-group-27/README.md

   <tr>
   <td>Keyu Zhou</td>
-  <td>Did not attend demo session.
+  <td>Did not attend demo session. <br>
    Did not have any contact with the rest of the team towards the end of the project (after easter)</td>
   </tr>

   <tr>